okfn-brasil/serenata-de-amor/README.md

 ### Settings

-If **you are not** using Docker copy `contrib/.env.sample` as `.env` in the project's root folder and adjust your settings.
+Copy `contrib/.env.sample` as `.env` in the project's root folder and adjust your settings.
 These are the main variables:

 ##### Django settings